blcxtranslations/blcx/_translated/chapter-0041.md

 Of course Lin Xuan would not stupidly reveal his usage of it, so he slightly raised his chin in a proud manner and asked: "I asked you how much is it?"

 His indifferent and haughty looked awed the other person.
-Although he was dressed like a rogue cultivator, but he had extraordinary bearing, it could be possible that his had powerful teachers backing him.
+Although he was dressed like a rogue cultivator, but he had extraordinary bearing, it could be possible that he had powerful teachers backing him.

 Thinking again of the fact that he wanted to purchase a cultivation technique that only Foundation Building cultivators could use, the owner of the stall immediately adopted a better attitude and smilingly said: "One hundred and fifty low grade Purified Essence pills."